demisto/splunk-app/add-on/TA-Demisto/README.md

 * The user must complete the setup of the application.
 In order to create incident into Demisto, a user needs to provide following four parameters:
     1)Demisto URL: This is mandatory parameter Url /IP address of the Demisto 2)Demisto Port: This is an optional parameter.
 The user must define it if running Demisto on any other port than the default (443).
-    3)Allow Self Signed Certificate: User should select this if using Self Signed certificate 4)Authentication key: This is a mandatory parameter.
-This parameter is used for authorization with Demsito.
+    3)HTTPS Proxy Address: This is an optional parameter.
+Define this if you have HTTPS proxy that should be used 4)Allow Self Signed Certificate: User should select this if using Self Signed certificate 5)Authentication key: This is a mandatory parameter.
+This parameter is used for authorization with Demisto.
 In order to generate this parameter, a user should log in to Demisto and then click on Settings --> Integration --> API Keys.

 * Proxies should be entered in the following manner : http://username:password@ip:port